 - acknowledge we all have misinformation - acknowledge we live in a society where various forms of privilege and oppression exist - acknowledge your peers are like you--doing the best they can to learn - listen with open mind and speak with open heart - practice active listening

 ASSESSMENT ASSIGNMENTS (10% OF COURSE GRADE)

-Four assessments are required--one for each unit.
-The average of the four assessments accounts for 10% of the course grade.
+Three assessments are required.
+The average of the three assessments accounts for 10% of the course grade.